JavaScript is required

 Other fees and levies

 Services can charge families late pick-up fees if this is the service’s policy and has been clearly communicated to parents.
-This is because it’s separate to the fee charged for the delivery of the core kindergarten program.
+This Is because it is separate to the fee charged for the delivery of the core kindergarten program.

 Services must not charge any compulsory out-of-pocket fees or levies to families, e.g., maintenance fees, membership fees.

-Some services may request payment for excursions at the beginning of the year.
-In these cases, services must refund any surplus funds that have not been used for the cost recovery of excursions at the end of the year.
+Some services may request payment for these activities at the beginning of the year.
+In these cases, services must refund any surplus funds that have not been used for the cost recovery of one-off excursions or incursions at the end of the year.

-Families cannot be charged for regular trips or activities that are a core part of the kindergarten program, like Bush Kinder.
+Families cannot be charged for regular excursions (including Bush Kinder) or regular incursions (e.g. fortnightly music or weekly sport programs) that are a core part of the kindergarten program.

 Communicating with parents